json-schema-org/blog/pages/posts/hyperborea.md

 Word of caution, though: I say 'any mention of $data', but that's overselling it.
 There are a few cases where `$data` fields won't be resolved.
-If you are to use that feature, make sure to reserve a few minutes to read the Ajv docs about it.
+If you are to use that feature, make sure to reserve a few minutes to read the AJV docs about it.
 Trust me, it'll save you a few "what the everlasting heck?" moments.

 ## Custom keywords